feast-dev/feast/docs/how-to-guides/customizing-feast/adding-support-for-a-new-online-store.md

 ## Overview

 Feast makes adding support for a new online store (database) easy.
-Developers can simply implement the [OnlineStore](../../sdk/python/feast/infra/online\_stores/online\_store.py#L26) interface to add support for a new store (other than the existing stores like Redis, DynamoDB, SQLite, and Datastore).&#x20;
+Developers can simply implement the [OnlineStore](../../../sdk/python/feast/infra/online\_stores/online\_store.py#L26) interface to add support for a new store (other than the existing stores like Redis, DynamoDB, SQLite, and Datastore).

 In this guide, we will show you how to integrate with MySQL as an online store.
 While we will be implementing a specific store, this guide should be representative for adding support for any new online store.

 The full working code for this guide can be found at [feast-dev/feast-custom-online-store-demo](https://github.com/feast-dev/feast-custom-online-store-demo).

 The process of using a custom online store consists of 6 steps: